Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

 where $i_1, i_2, \cdots \in \Lambda$ is a sequence chosen randomly according to the probability vector $p = ( p_i )_{ i \in \Lambda}$.
 The Lyapunov exponent is usually defined as the almost sure value of the limit

-but it is easy to see that (\ref{Lyap1}) and (\ref{Lyap2}) define the same value (e.g., by Egorov's Theorem).
+but it is well-known that (\ref{Lyap1}) and (\ref{Lyap2}) define the same value, since $A_{i_1\cdots i_n}$ and $A_{i_n\cdots i_1}$ have the same distribution.
 Under the standing assumptions, the limit exists almost surely and is positive \cite{Furstenberg1963}.
 The Hausdorff dimension of a measure $\nu$ is defined by

 For a probability vector $p = ( p_i )_{i \in \Lambda}$, we denote the \emph{entropy} $H(p)$ by

 \begin{thm}[{\cite{HS2017}}] Let $\mathcal{A} = \{ A_i \}_{i \in \Lambda}$ be a finite collection of $SL_2(\mathbb{R})$ matrices.
 Assume that $\mathcal{A}$ is strongly Diophantine and generates an unbounded and totally irreducible subgroup.
 Let $p = ( p_i )_{i \in \Lambda}$ be a probability vector, and let $\nu$ be the associated Furstenberg measure.
 Then we have